The day before my oldest daughter got married, she asked me, “what is the most important quality to a successful marriage?”

 - Look for ways to reduce the possibility of their lying, such as buying books, paying school tuition, buying a phone, a bag of groceries versus giving them money.

 - Allow our young adults some privacy and ability to take the fifth.
 Having certain secrets to assert one’s separate identity isn’t a bad thing as long as these are not illegal or destructive to trust in the relationship.
-I had a motorcycle while in graduate school and purposefully didn’t tell my parents to avoid worrying about this.
+I had a motorcycle while in graduate school and purposefully didn’t tell my parents to avoid their worrying about this.

 When becoming aware of a situation in which you believe your young adult may not be truthful, here are some guidelines.